wp-plugins/clicky-analytics/readme.txt

 - access level settings
 - option to display top 30 pages, referrers and searches (sortable by columns)
 - option to display Clicky Analytics statistics on frontend, at the end of each article
 - has multilingual support, a POT file is available for translations.
-If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.

 Tracking features: